 Tie on your apron for our hands-on cooking in dreamy Tuscany with Chef Laura and wine maker and sommelier, Gianpaolo.
 During your stay, immerse yourself in cooking and wine tasting while discovering Tuscany’s history with our family.

-When you are not cooking, you will explore Tuscany’s most picturesque hill towns, including Greve in Chianti, San Gimignano and Siena, with a stop to visit Italy’s most famous butcher, Dario Cecchini, who was recently featured in Lauren’s Taste of Italia Magazine, as well as in many TV shows.
+When you are not cooking, you will explore Tuscany’s most picturesque hill towns, including Greve in Chianti, San Gimignano and Siena, with a stop to visit Italy’s most famous butcher, Dario Cecchini at his, who was recently featured in Lauren’s Taste of Italia Magazine, as well as in many TV shows.
 You will visit his butcher shop, watch him chop and grill-up la bistecca alla Fiorentina, the prized loin cut of Tuscan beef.
 While you are touring and cooking and enjoying your stay, there will be lots of sipping and swirling on the most precious wines of Chianti with a visit to a precious local vineyard.

 Tuscan Cooking Classes

-Chef Laura leads your hands-on cooking classes in her professional Tuscan kitchen.
+Chef Laura leads your hands-on cooking in Chianti in her professional Tuscan kitchen.
 Slice, dice and sauté, while following her techniques, which were honed over the years cooking in her nonna’s kitchen.
 You will prepare a full lunch or dinner starting with an antipasto, fresh pasta with sauce and also dessert.
 Following each cooking class, guests enjoy the foods that were prepared in class while around Laura’s gorgeous Tuscan table with plenty of wine included.

 Chef Laura uses only farm-to-table organic products that are grown in her garden.
 Signor Gianpaolo is passionate about his elaborate herb and vegetable garden – growing basil, thyme, sage, saffron, lettuce, potatoes, cabbage, tomatoes and Tuscan sunflowers too.
 You’ll also learn a few gardening tips from Gianpaolo, who is called the Tuscan Green Thumb.